5 Colleges That Provide Gender-Affirming Care for Trans and Nonbinary Students

 What Is Gender-Affirming Care?

-Gender-affirming care (GAC) refers to resources and treatments that help transgender and nonbinary students feel more aligned with their gender identity, particularly when their gender identity differs from the sex they were assigned at birth.
-GAC can also refer to any healthcare someone receives, whether they are cisgender or transgender, that affirms their gender, even when the care does not directly relate to gender.
+Gender-affirming care (GAC) refers to resources and treatments that help transgender and nonbinary students feel more aligned with their gender identity.
+Particularly when their gender identity differs from the sex they were assigned at birth.
+GAC can also refer to any healthcare someone receives, whether cisgender or transgender, that affirms their gender, even when the care does not directly relate to gender.

 Gender-affirming care may include physical healthcare services for students who want to receive hormone replacement therapy (HRT), reconstructive surgeries, or voice modification services.
 A crucial part of making gender-affirming care accessible to TNB students is ensuring that student health insurance covers these services.